 Similar allegations were recently made by the police in the case of three other Britons – Harry Miller, Caroline Farrow and Graham Linehan.
 Another outspoken feminist, Julia Long, was forcefully thrown out of a meeting on Transgender rights by the police, despite causing no disruption.

-Although this sort of injustice – being harrassed, arrested, prosecuted or convicted for “misgendering” and other “offences” may seem unprecedented to contemporaries, it is not unseen in the history of feminism which has a long tradition of civil disobedience in the face of unjust laws.
+Although this sort of injustice – being harassed, arrested, prosecuted or convicted for “misgendering” and other “offenses” may seem unprecedented to contemporaries, it is not unseen in the history of feminism which has a long tradition of civil disobedience in the face of unjust laws.